kitzberger/songs/The Greatest Kisser.md

-	(had been) listening mostly, smart replies only when she took a bite and since this first encounter so many days have gone by but the whole relationship is build upon a lie the whole relationship merely a lie
+	(had been) listening mostly, smart replies only when she took a bite and since this first encounter so many days have gone by but the whole relationship is build upon a lie the whole relationship is build upon a lie

 ## Chorus